 - We recommend that women with diabetes give birth in a labour ward in hospital.
-We will discuss this in more detail later in your pregnancy and make a plan with you. - You will likely need intravenous insulin during labour as you won't be eating in labour.
+We will discuss this in more detail later in your pregnancy and make a plan with you. - You may need intravenous insulin during labour as you won't be eating in labour.
 Labour makes it very difficult to control your blood sugar with normal insulin and high blood sugar levels in labour can affect the baby in the first few hours of life.
 This will be managed by the hospital team but please discuss this beforehand if you have any questions or concerns.
-We recommend that you continue your long acting insulin in labour even if you are on intravenous insulin.
-If you normally use an insulin pump to manage your diabetes it is likely you can continue to use this in labour.
-We will discuss this with you during your pregnancy. - When baby is born your insulin requirements will rapidly return to what they were before pregnancy.
-It is a good idea to make a note of your insulin requirements pre-conception to remind you what you will need after the pregnancy. - Breastfeeding is safe for you and your baby.
-If you choose to breastfeed, there is a higher chance of hypoglycaemia.
+If you are already on insulin, we recommend that you continue your long acting insulin in labour even if you are on intravenous insulin.
+When baby is born your insulin requirements will rapidly return to what they were before pregnancy.
+If you were already on insulin before pregnancy, it is a good idea to make a note of your insulin requirements pre-conception to remind you what you will need after the pregnancy. - Breastfeeding is safe for you and your baby.
+If you choose to breastfeed, there is a higher chance of hypoglycaemia if you are treated with insulin.
 We will give you advice on how to safely manage your diabetes while breastfeeding.

-My Personal Care Plan and Start of Pregnancy Insulin Doses/Pump Settings
+ly Personal Care Plan and Start of Pregnancy Medicine Doses